MarkovMedia/strapi-plugin-geometry-fields/README.md

 ### In the code

-Add this field to the schema.json of your content type
+Add this field to the schema.json of your content type ('geometry' can be any unique field name)

-<pre>{
+<pre>    "geometry": {
       "type": "customField",
       "customField": "plugin::geometry-fields.geometry"
-}</pre>
+    },</pre>

 ## Tested with